Creole cuisine: Creole cuisine in Réunion

 Réunion is an island that was populated principally by French, Africans, Indians, and Chinese.
 This small island in the Mascarene archipelago can be found in the Indian Ocean near Madagascar and the African continent, and has long been a French territory.
 Reunionese cuisine is also considered to be creole, since much of its culinary tradition comes from France (such as bonbons or civet), but the ingredients used are local (from Asia and Africa) and are considered to be exotic in metropolitan France.

 Mauritian Creole cuisine

-The creole cuisine is eaten by every Mauritian and has its influences from African, Indian, and French cuisine.
-Mauritian Creole dishes typically involves the consumption of seafood, fresh vegetables, pulses, beans, and corn.
+The creole cuisine is eaten by every Mauritian and has its influences from African, Indian and French cuisine.
+Mauritian Creole dishes typically involves the consumption of seafood, meat, fresh vegetables, pulses, beans, corn and tapioca.

 Creole cuisine in Hispanic America

 Hispanic American creole cuisine fuses Spanish and indigenous elements from Spanish-speaking areas.
 It is prepared with key local ingredients such as potato, tomato, or corn, planted and harvested in their place of origin.
 Creole influence is clear in the case of Cuban, Puerto Rican, Dominican, Central American, Colombian, Ecuadorian, Venezuelan, Peruvian, Mexican, and Bolivian creole cuisine.